Who Represents You: Local Level

 City council serves at the link between constituents and the municipal government.
 City council comprises the legislative branch of municipal government; members propose bills and ordinances, handles votes, and passes laws to help govern the city.
 In Somerville, members are elected every two years (in odd-numbered years).
 There are four members serving at large and an additional seven to represent each district.

-Matthew McLauglin (Ward 1) — President
+Ben Ewen-Campen (Ward 3) - President

 Kristen Strezo (At-Large)